-The project would construct a new single-family dwelling, detached garage, pool and spa on an undeveloped lot that is surrounded by existing single-family development in the RS-1-4 (Residential-Single Unit) zone.
-The project is consistent with the General Plan's and Community Plan's land use designations, and is consistent with the zoning designation with the issuance of a Site Development Permit and Coastal Development Permit.
+The project would construct a 19-unit multi-family dwelling project.
+The project is consistent with the General Plan's and Community Plan's land use designations.
+The project site is located within a developed residential neighborhood and surrounded by similar residential development.
 The project would not substantially change the nature of the surrounding area and would not introduce any barriers or project features that could physically divide the community.
-Thus, the project would result in no impact related to physically dividing an established community.

-Is sue Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect?
+Thus, the project would result in no impact related to physically dividing an established community b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect?